phil-opp/blog_os/blog/content/second-edition/posts/08-hardware-interrupts/index.md

 }
 ```

-The `notify_end_of_interrupt` figures out wether the master or slave PIC sent the interrupt and then uses the `command` and `data` registers to send an EOI signal to respective controllers.
+The `notify_end_of_interrupt` figures out wether the master or slave PIC sent the interrupt and then uses the `command` and `data` ports to send an EOI signal to respective controllers.
 If the slave PIC sent the interrupt both PICs need to be notified because the slave PIC is connected to an input line of the master PIC.

 We need to be careful to use the correct interrupt vector number, otherwise we could accidentally delete an important unsent interrupt or cause our system to hang.
 This is the reason that the function is unsafe.